 A payment made by Medicare in excess of the amount properly payable by law is an overpayment.
 If Medicare identifies an overpayment, it becomes a debt that you owe to the federal government.
 Under applicable federal law, CMS (Centers for Medicare Services) will attempt to recover the overpayment.

 Once Medicare determines that you've made an overpayment, the Medicare Administrative Contractor (MAC) initiates the correction process by making an initial demand for repayment.
-Novitas Solutions, Inc. is the CMS contractor covering the State of Texas.
+If you practice in the state of Texas, Novitas Solutions, Inc. is your Medicare Administrative Contractor.

 Overpayments may arise out of: